Retire healthy: Using vitamin and mineral supplements

 2. Smokers and Drinkers.
 If you smoke or drink too much alcohol and are not eating a variety of foods from all food groups in sufficient amounts you may need to take a multivitamin and mineral supplement.

 3. Vegetarians.
 A vegetarian diet can be complete and meet all your nutritional needs but one should try to add foods fortified with Vitamin B12 or take a vitamin B12 supplement.
 If you are Vegan (you don’t eat any animal products) you may not be getting enough iron, calcium, vitamin D and zinc.

 4. People with a low intake of milk and other dairy products.
-People who drink less then 2 cups (500ml) of milk or calcium fortified beverage every day should be having a Vitamin D supplement.
-Those who drink little milk or calcium fortified beverages and very little milk alternatives such as yogurt or cheese may need a Calcium and Vitamin D supplement
+People who drink less than 2 cups (500ml) of milk or calcium-fortified beverages every day should be having a Vitamin D supplement.
+Those who drink little milk or calcium-fortified beverages and very little milk alternatives such as yogurt or cheese may need a Calcium and Vitamin D supplement

 5. Not so healthy.
 Poor health can lead to increased use of prescription medications.
 People on medication should be aware that certain medications can interfere with the absorption and utilization of vitamins and minerals and as a result, a supplement may be required.